paradise apple

 The twigs are moderately stout, brown to gray, and hairy when young.
 There are no thorns.
 The pith is solid and star-shaped in cross section.
 The leaf scars are narrow, slightly curved, and level with the twig or only moderately raised.
 They have 3 bundle scars.
 The buds are egg-shaped and are densely covered with whitish, woolly hairs.

 The leaves are deciduous, alternate, elliptical to egg-shaped, and 1½ to 4 long.
+They are entire, not lobed.
 They are rounded at the base and bluntly pointed at the tip.
 They are on leaf stalks that are densely covered with whitish hairs.
 The upper surface of the leaf blade is dark green and hairless.
 The lower surface is densely covered with whitish hairs.
 The margins are finely toothed.

 The flowers are large, up to 1¼ wide.
 They appear after the leaves unfold in the spring.
 They are borne in umbrella-like clusters (umbels) on short, spur branches.
 There are 5 green sepals, 5 white petals tinged with pink, and 15 to 50 stamens with yellow anthers.
 The stamens are shorter than the petals.